united-geekdom/java_programs/README.md

-# java_programs
+# Java Programs
-I'm currently learning Java, and am so narcissistic that I thought that everyone would revel in my learning process.
+I'm currently learning Java, and have decided to store all my programs in a git repository.
 I have created this repository for those purposes.